dependabot/dependabot-core/pub/README.md

       //
       // This can involve breaking version changes for the current dependency.
       // It can also involve breaking changes for transitive dependencies.
 But
-      // breaking changes for direct-dependencies is only possible if the
+      // changes for direct-dependencies are only possible if the manifest allows them.
-      // manifest allows this.
       "singleBreaking": [
         {
            "name":            "<package-name>",